 Lastly, there is the regular season.
 It is recommended to continue to train 4-6 days a week anaerobically and aerobically to prevent de-conditioning, and for high school athletes to continue lifting weights 2 times a week to maintain muscular strength.

 10 Principles of Conditioning

-- Intensity- quality instead of quantity.
-Work hard for shorter periods of time, rather than for longer periods of time.
+- Intensity- Quality instead of quantity.
+Work hard for shorter periods of time, rather than moderate effort for longer periods of time.

-- Safety- make sure the environment where the athlete is training is safe, and teach proper techniques.
+- Safety- Make sure the environment where the athlete is training is safe, and be sure to teach proper technique.

 Remember there are many athletes who do not train appropriately and are inactive in the off season.
-Punishing them by overworking their body the first week or two can lead to a nagging or serious injury, with the possibility of having to sit out part of, or the entire, season.
-By training properly athletes can be prepared for the start of the season both mentally and physically, decreasing their risk of injury and allowing them to have fun while participating in their sport.
+Punishing them by overworking their body the first week or two can lead to a nagging or serious injury, with the possibility of having to sit out during the season.
+By training properly, athletes can be prepared for the start of the season both mentally and physically, decreasing their risk of injury and allowing them to have fun while participating in their sport.

 Nationwide Children’s Hospital Sports Medicine specializes in diagnosing and treating sports-related injuries in youth, adolescent, and collegiate athletes.
 Services are available in multiple locations throughout central Ohio.
 To make an appointment, call 614-355-6000 or request an appointment online.